sethvincent/docpage-api/docs/landing.md

 Quickly publish documentation sites from a single markdown file.

-> This is an example of a pagedoc site!
+> This is an example of a docpage site!

 ## About